Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 FAQs

-• an undergraduate degree or higher qualification in Psychology, Social Work, Law, Conflict Management, Dispute Resolution, Family Law Mediation or equivalent
+• A degree in Psychology, Social Work, Law, Conflict Management, Dispute Resolution, Family Law Mediation, or an equivalent field.

-• hold the Mediation skill set from the Community Services Training Package (CHC)
+• The Mediation skill set from the CHC Community Services Training Package.

 Mi Forms and Handbook